JTorres222/Cyclistic_Bike_Analysis/README.md

 New

-- Added a new column of "day_of_week" to track the day of the week each ride started
-- Added a new column of "ride_length_hms" that contains the time length from "started_at" and "ended_at"
+- Added new seperate columns; date, month, day, year, day_of_week and ride_length (difference between ended_at and started_at columns)

 Changes

-- Combined all dataframes into one large dataframe
+- Combined all dataframes into one large dataframe, combined_df
-- Ordered each data set by type of member_casual (casual, member)
+- Arranged dataframe by type of member_casual (casual or member) and rideable_type (classic, electric or docked)
+- ride_length column converted from Factor to numeric so we can run calculations

 Removed

-- Removed unncessary columns (start_station_id, end_station_id, start_lat, start_lng, end_lat, end_lng)
+- Removed latitude and longitude columns for start and end stations (start_lat, start_lng, end_lat, end_lng))
+- Removed ride_lengths with negative periods, stored dataframe into combined_df_v2

 <h2>Program walk-through:</h2>